farlee2121/DevEssentialsBlog/content/draft/2022-10-05-Progress-journal.md

 Progress journals can help learners out of the pit.
 They are a research-backed tool for bolstering self-efficacy and highlighting progress a student has made.
 A tool they can carry into most any context!

-I feel so proud of my mentee.
+I feel proud of my mentee.
 I can tell this habit has improved his confidence and appetite to learn.
 He is increasingly self-directed and is finding better ways to learn.

 <!-- Q: Explicitly call out that I'm excited to have a tool for helping students out of the pit? -->
 <!-- gap and the gain is Better Wrong Than Vague or a checklist of self-efficacy and positivity -->